weblab-class/hponemyintk-dasharon/README.md

 ### Now, you also said this is social?
 Can I see my friends' adorable pet pictures and learn from them?

 Yup!
 The Social page has other WeWorld users' photos.
-There are several different viewing settings (including most liked, most difficult, and most commented), and you can also see all of a user's photos by navigating to their page.
+There are several different viewing settings (including most liked, most difficult, and most commented).

 ### How can I review my past activity?